-Cholesterol, which is a soft, waxy substance found in the bloodstream and the body's cells, is important to overall health.
-However, not all cholesterol is created equal.
-There is "good" cholesterol, of which the body needs an ample supply, and "bad" cholesterol, which should be kept to a minimum.
-Unfortunately, people with diabetes are more prone to having unhealthy cholesterol levels, which contributes to cardiovascular disease.
+Cholesterol is a waxy substance that is made by the body and found in some animal-based foods.
+Blood cholesterol levels describe a group of fats also known as lipoproteins which includes HDL-C, or "good" cholesterol and LDL-C or "bad" cholesterol.
+Cholesterol is important to overall health, but when levels are too high, cholesterol can be harmful by contributing to narrowed or blocked arteries.
+Unfortunately, people with diabetes are more prone to having unhealthy high cholesterol levels, which contributes to cardiovascular disease (CVD).
 By taking steps to manage cholesterol, individuals can reduce their chance of cardiovascular disease and premature death.

-Using a blood sample taken after a brief period of fasting by the patient, a lipoprotein profile reveals the following lipid levels:
+Using a blood sample taken after a brief period of fasting by the patient, a lipoprotein profile reveals the following lipid measures:

 - Low-density-lipoprotein (LDL) cholesterol = "bad" cholesterol

-A low LDL cholesterol level is considered good for your heart health.
+A high LDL-C level is associated with a higher risk for CVD.
 However, your LDL number should no longer be the main factor in guiding treatment to prevent heart attack and stroke, according to the latest guidelines from the American Heart Association.
-For patients taking statins, the guidelines say they no longer need to get LDL cholesterol levels down to a specific target number.
-A diet high in saturated and trans fats raises LDL cholesterol.
+For patients taking statins, it’s important to work with your doctor to manage your LDL appropriately.
+A diet high in saturated and trans fats can raise your LDL cholesterol.

 - High-density-lipoprotein (HDL) cholesterol = "good" cholesterol

-With HDL (good) cholesterol, higher levels are better.
+With HDL-C, higher levels are associated with a lower risk for CVD.
 Low HDL cholesterol puts you at higher risk for heart disease.
 People with high blood triglycerides usually also have lower HDL cholesterol.
 Genetic factors, type 2 diabetes, and certain drugs, such as beta-blockers and anabolic steroids, also lower HDL cholesterol levels.
-Smoking, being overweight and being sedentary can all result in lower HDL cholesterol.
+Smoking, being overweight and being sedentary can all contribute to lower HDL cholesterol.

 How does diabetes affect cholesterol?